Pager Load Balancing Across Services

 Compensate for outliers

-Geographic and time-zone effects.
-Engineers in bad time zones get more off-hours pages; compensate or rotate.
+- Time-zone equity.
+Engineers in bad time zones get more off-hours pages; compensate or rotate the burden.